New Zealand government response to the COVID-19 pandemic

 The New Zealand Government responded to the COVID-19 pandemic in New Zealand in various ways.
 In early February 2020, the Government imposed travel restrictions on China in response to the global COVID-19 pandemic originating in Wuhan and also repatriated citizens and residents from Wuhan.
-Following the country's first case which originated in Iran, the Government imposed travel restrictions on Iran.
+Following the country's first case, which originated in Iran, the Government imposed travel restrictions on Iran.

 In response to rising cases, Prime Minister Jacinda Ardern closed the country's borders to non-citizens and non-residents on 19 March 2020.
 On 21 March, the Government introduced a four-tier alert level system, which placed much of the country's population and economy into lockdown from 25 March.
 Due to the success of the Government's elimination strategy in reducing the spread of COVID-19, most lockdown and social distancing restrictions were lifted by 8 June 2020.
 However, border restrictions remained in force.
 On 13 May, the Government passed the controversial COVID-19 Public Health Response Act 2020 which entrenched the Government's lockdown restrictions.

 On 11 August 2020, the Government reinstated lockdown restrictions in Auckland following a second outbreak of community transmissions.
 Due to successful efforts to reduce community transmissions, lockdown restrictions were eliminated by 7 October.
 In early November, the Government required travellers entering New Zealand to book a place in managed isolation and quarantine (MIQ) prior to travelling to the country.
-In mid-December 2020, the Government announced plans to establish travel bubbles with the Cook Islands and Australia in 2021.
+On 12 December 2020, the Government announced plans to establish travel bubbles with the Cook Islands and Australia in 2021.